VictoriaMetrics/VictoriaMetrics/docs/keyConcepts.md

 using [github.com/VictoriaMetrics/metrics](https://github.com/VictoriaMetrics/metrics) package.
 See more details on how to use it in [this article](https://victoriametrics.medium.com/how-to-monitor-go-applications-with-victoriametrics-c04703110870).

-VictoriaMetrics is also compatible with Prometheus [client libraries for metrics instrumentation](https://prometheus.io/docs/instrumenting/clientlibs/).
+VictoriaMetrics is also compatible with [Prometheus client libraries for metrics instrumentation](https://prometheus.io/docs/instrumenting/clientlibs/).

 #### Naming

-We recommend following [naming convention introduced by Prometheus](https://prometheus.io/docs/practices/naming/).
+We recommend following [Prometheus naming convention for metrics](https://prometheus.io/docs/practices/naming/).
 There are no strict restrictions, so any metric name and labels are be accepted by VictoriaMetrics.
 But the convention helps to keep names meaningful, descriptive and clear to other people.
 Following convention is a good practice.

 #### Labels

-Every metric can contain an arbitrary number of (`key="value"`) labels.
+Every measurement can contain an arbitrary number of `key="value"` labels.
 The good practice is to keep this number limited.
-Otherwise, it would be difficult to use or plot metrics with big number of labels on graphs.
+Otherwise, it would be difficult to deal with measurements containing big number of labels.
-By default, VictoriaMetrics limits the number of labels per metric to `30` and drops other labels.
+By default, VictoriaMetrics limits the number of labels per measurement to `30` and drops other labels.
 This limit can be changed via `-maxLabelsPerTimeseries` command-line flag if necessary (but this isn't recommended).

 Every label value can contain arbitrary string value.
 The good practice is to use short and meaningful label values to